arnaud-lb/vim-php-namespace/README.markdown

 $this->getMock('RouterInterface<-- cursor here or on the name; hit \e now to expand the class name'
 ```

+By default, a leading backslash is omitted when expanding to a FQCN.
+To enable the addition of a leading backslash, use the dedicated global option:

+    let g:leading_backslash_on_fqcn_expand = 1

 ### Sort existing use statements alphabetically

 If you do not know how to organize use statements, (or anything else, for that